 1. Soil aeration

 This is the best way to allow air back into your clay soil.
-You can do it manually using a garden fork or use a professional aerating machine.
+You can do it manually using a garden fork or a professional aerating machine.

 Here are the steps: